-ECO (EMERGENCY CONTROLLER) An evacuation will be triggered upon the following: On being made aware of the emergency, the ECO shall: The Emergency Controller or Warden instructs Ascertain the nature of the emergency and assess it. you to evacuate.
+ECO (EMERGENCY CONTROLLER) An evacuation will be triggered upon the following: On being made aware of the emergency, the ECO shall: The Emergency Controller or Warden instructs Ascertain the nature of the emergency and assess it. • vou to evacuate.
 Determine if an evacuation is necessary; if so, they shall The alarm is activated. determine if a full evacuation is required or if a partial evacuation is sufficient.
 On being made aware of the emergency, occupants Notify the appropriate Emergency Service. shall: Notify AGL and neighbours, if applicable.
 Alert others if they have not been made aware Check all areas you are responsible for and ensure all of the incident. occupants have evacuated.
-This may mean checking If operating a forklift or plant, turn it off and toilets, office and mobile plant etc. leave it in a safe state.
-Assist where required any persons with a disability.
-If responsible for a person with a disability assist Ensure PEEPs are followed.
-Monitor the progress of the evacuation.
-Do not gather personal items unless it is safe to Look out for any abnormal situations. do so.
-Ensure persons are not able to enter the site from Exit the building via the closest safe exit.
-Avoid driveways, side or rear entrances. walking through the building or other areas Upon arriving at the emergency assembly point check all where hazards are present. occupants are accounted for.
-If visitors are on site, then Make your way to the emergency assembly area ensure they are included in the count; grabbing the sign in an orderly fashion. on register upon exiting will assist in determining who is Wait for the warden to account for you, this on site.
-If all occupants are not accounted for their names may be done with an existing checklist or the are to be noted and given to Emergency Services. warden may simply write down your name.
-Itemise all relevant details in an emergency log.
-Do not leave the emergency assembly area until Brief Emergency Services upon their arrival. authorised to do so by the ECO or Emergency Provide assistance to the Emergency Services as required.
-Services.
-Resume control of site when handed back over by No smoking whilst at the emergency assembly Emergency Services.
-Instruct occupants when they can return to premises.
-Comply with any directions given by Emergency given by the ECO.
+This may mean checking If operating a forklift or plant, turn it off and toilets, office and mobile plant etc.

+- Assist where required any persons with a disability. • Ensure PEEPs are followed. - Monitor the progress of the evacuation. • - Look out for any abnormal situations. • - Ensure persons are not able to enter the site from • driveways, side or rear entrances. - Upon arriving at the emergency assembly point check all occupants are accounted for.
+If visitors are on site, then ensure they are included in the count; grabbing the sign on register upon exiting will assist in determining who is on site.
+If all occupants are not accounted for their names are to be noted and given to Emergency Services. - Itemise all relevant details in an emergency log. - Brief Emergency Services upon their arrival. • - Provide assistance to the Emergency Services as required. - Resume control of site when handed back over by Emergency Services. - Instruct occupants when they can return to premises.